team-friendo/signalboost/README.md

 ansible-playbook -i inventory playbooks/harden.yml
 ```

+It is not unsual to have to run `provision.yml` multiple times with small errors that are resolves by a re-run.

+> GOTCHA WARNING: `harden.yml` has been a source of ongoing problems with deployment, you may find that running it will not work because of package issues.
+You can absolutely run Signalboost without using it but it's going to make your server more secure.

 Because the last playbook (`harden.yml`) can take as long as 2 hours to run!
 But after `deploy.yml` is finished thankfully, you can start using Signalboost before it is complete!
 Just wait for the `deploy.yml` playbook (which will display the task header `Deploy Signalboost`) to complete and you can proceed to the next steps.

-It is not unsual to have to run `provision.yml` multiple times with small errors that are resolves by a re-run.

 *Variation to accomodate multiple remote hosts and .env files:*